-Additional capital that will be allocated to fund these plans was received in the form of a private placement of equity on December 30, 2004, in the amount of \$4,250,000 and an additional \$2,250,000 in early January 2005.
+Additional capital that will be allocated to fund these plans was received in the form of a private placement of equity on December 30, 2004(which closed on January 6, 2005) in the amount of \$6,500,000 in the aggregate.
 We believe that these funds will allow the Company to continue operating in accordance with its current plans for at least the next twelve months.
-However, if we determine to engage in further development and commercialization programs with respect to our antioxidant therapeutic technologies, oxidative stress assays, or other currently unidentified opportunities, additional capital may be required.
+However, if we determine to engage in further development and commercialization programs with respect to our antioxidant therapeutic technologies, oxidative stress assays, or other currently unidentified opportunities, or acquire additional technologies or businesses, additional capital may be required.

 Throughout the first ten weeks of 2004, Axonyx acquired approximately 52.4% of our outstanding voting stock.
-Axonyx holdings subsequently were decreased to approximately 34% following a private placement of equity at December 30, 2004.
+Axonyx holdings subsequently were decreased to approximately 34% following a private placement of equity at December 30, 2004 (which closed on January 6 2005).